EigenCarbon/eigen-earth/README.md

 ## 🚀 What is EigenEarth?

 EigenEarth is a suite of Solidity contracts that enables:

 - 📌 **Registration of land assets** with detailed metadata (e.g. title, spatial data, H3 index)
 - 🌱 **Issuance of carbon abatement credits** linked to land and vintage year
 - 🔒 **Verifiable roles and permissions** for land and carbon verifiers
 - ⚡ **Transparent on-chain fees** and commission flows
-- 🪙 **ERC20 vintage carbon coins** for each carbon abatement vintage (e.g., 2025–2030) - these are freely tradeable to set the market price for carbon - a carbon credit is granted when the coin is burned and a certificate is issued - this is on chain irrefutable proof
+- 🪙 **ERC20 vintage carbon coins** for each carbon abatement vintage (e.g., 2025–2030) - these are freely tradeable to set the market price for carbon
+- 🔥 A **carbon credit is granted** when the coin is **burned** and a certificate is issued - this is on chain irrefutable proof of a specific amount of carbon abatement for a specific time period against a specific piece of land - complete transparency, total authenticity, irrefutable verifiability

 All contracts are deployed to Ethereum Mainnet and verified on Etherscan for transparency.

 We can make an **extremely strong promise** that **1 coin = 1 kg of verified carbon abatement** for the specific vintage year.
 This guarantee is irrefutable, transparent, and ascertainable because it is enforced by the smart contract logic and fully visible on-chain.